microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Microsoft.Graph.DeviceManagement.Actions.md

 Set device name of the device.

 ### [Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent](Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent.md)
-Set a single portal notification status to published by modifying the **isPortalNotificationSent** property to `true` for the user specified in the request.
+Set the status of the notification associated with the specified alertRecord on the Microsoft EndPoint Manager admin center as sent, by setting the **isPortalNotificationSent** property of the portal notification to `true`.

 ### [Set-MgDeviceManagementResourceAccessProfile](Set-MgDeviceManagementResourceAccessProfile.md)
 Invoke action assign